mauriciopaim/challenge--web-design-role/README.md

 Since I din't code for a long time and have been working mostly as UX designer, it was a great exercise.
 The code presented here, is probably not great, but it was a great learning experience.

+Short Description
-Bootstrap for general page look and feel
+- Bootstrap for general page look and feel
-Grid Column for Gantt Chart
+- Grid Column for Gantt Chart

+Technologies
-Html 5
+- Html 5
-Bootstrap 4
+- Bootstrap 4
-Basic CSS
+- Basic CSS
-Basic Javascript
+- Basic Javascript

 Specifically speaking about the Gantt chart which was the most dificult part:
 - Grid column is great for this since it has the power to align things both horizontally and vertically